GM Glass Replacement Requirements

 When it comes to OEM glass and ADAS components that need to see through the windshield, General Motors has a Windshield Replacement Position Statement that addresses the following:

-• "Aftermarket glass may have different material, dimensional, and clarity specifications than what was designed, engineered, tested, and validated for use with ADAS and may lack General Motors installation quality controls."
+• "Aftermarket glass may have varying material, dimensional, and clarity specifications that do not meet the exact standards designed, engineered, tested, and validated for use with GM vehicle' Advanced Driver Assistance Systems (ADAS)."

 Per our contact at GM: "For vehicles equipped with a forward-facing camera (front view camera).
 If the windshield was replaced or R&I, the Frontview camera module must be calibrated."